If you are asked about your bad credit from a potential employer, you should be brief and focus on your strategy to move forward.

 Don’t forget to prepare your answers on all the “tricky” questions that hiring managers like to ask.
 The more they like what they hear, the more willing they’ll be to overlook your bad credit and give you the job.

-There’s only one vital thing to remember about a job-seeking journey with bad credit – you always have a chance, so you should go for it, no matter what the odds.
+CreditNinja wants you to know that there’s only one vital thing to remember about a job-seeking journey with bad credit–you always have a chance, so you should go for it, no matter what the odds.
 You have nothing to lose and much to gain.

 Don’t let the fact that you have bad credit stop you from trying to get the job you want.
 Bad credit doesn’t always mean an unsuccessful job search, or an unsuccessful interview for that matter.
 If you’re a great applicant with an impeccable resume and lots of experience, any prospective employer will be happy to have you on their team, regardless of your financial struggles.